Biodegradable Materials That Degrade on Their Own: 7 Breakthroughs in Sustainable Packaging Solutions

 Clearly, nature continues to offer the most elegant blueprints for sustainability.

-4. Self-Cleaning Compostable Plastics and eco packaging (RMIT, Australia)
+4. Self-Cleaning Compostable Plastics and Eco-Packaging (RMIT, Australia)

 Researchers at RMIT University have developed a dirt-repelling, biodegradable material.
 It degrades within weeks and is particularly useful for hygiene-sensitive sectors.